SamCoulson/ProvarJ/README.md

 /path of ProvarJ/
 cd /build
 java -cp . com.provar.app.ProvarJ

-Note: Must use captials on P and J or ProvarJ
+Note: Must use captials on P and J of ProvarJ

 Publication for the original Provar implementation: